aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 After completing this lab, you will be able to:

-- Create a Power BI connection to an Azure Synapse Analytics SQL pool.
+- Create a Power BI connection to an Azure Synapse Analytics SQL pool
-- Develop model queries.
+- Develop model queries
-- Organize the model diagram.
+- Organize the model diagram

 ## Estimated timing: 30 minutes